jessedoyle/duktape.cr/README.md

 `Duktape::Sandbox` instances may optionally take an execution timeout limit in milliseconds.
 This provides protection against infinite loops when executing untrusted code.

-A `Dukape::Error "RangError"` exception is raised when the following code executes for longer than specified:
+A `Duktape::Error "RangeError"` exception is raised when the following code executes for longer than specified:

 ```crystal
 sbx = Duktape::Sandbox.new 500 # 500ms execution time limit